xmzhuo/saks-nf/README.md

     -f|--file         Json file as input.
     -h|--help         Print this Help.
     -r|--run          Running mode. run, otherwise compose
+    -n|--nfname       Name and location for the new workflow.
+Otherwise it will be named to match json file at the same location.
     -V|--version      Print software version and exit.
     -v|--verbose      Verbose.
 ```